 This is Week #52 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Although I am a few weeks behind, this post completes my year-long challenge!
 It was such a fun challenge and it pushed me to create many things in my kitchen that I otherwise would not have.
 I thought this was a fitting recipe to end with since I have been such a cookie fanatic lately.
 I loved the ganache!
 Sandwiched in between the cookies, it rounded out the taste just perfectly.